intentee/paddler.intentee.com/content/api/inference-service/generate-embedding-batch.md

 An array of objects, each containing an ID and content for which the embedding should be generated.

-The ID is what will allow you to match the generated embedding with the original content later.
+The ID will let you later match each generated embedding with its original content.

 #### `normalization_method`